 | APT (xtradeb PPA) | Launchpad PPA | Latest stable | Automatic via apt upgrade | Users who need newer features or bug fixes |

-We recommend the default APT method for most users because it provides a stable, tested version that integrates seamlessly with Ubuntu’s update system.
+The default APT method suits most users because it provides a stable, tested version that integrates seamlessly with Ubuntu’s update system.
 Only use the PPA if you specifically need features from the latest GParted release.

 sudo apt update